Future Technicians Programme

 After the training you will:

 Upon completing the training, you will gain newfound confidence in handling technical equipment for theatre and music events.
-You will have honed essential teaching skills, empowering you not only to enhance your own understanding but also to effectively share your knowledge.
-Connect meaningfully with organisations actively seeking skilled theatre technicians, opening doors to exciting career opportunities.
+You will have honed essential skills, empowering you not only to enhance your own understanding, but also to effectively share your knowledge, connect meaningfully with organisations actively seeking skilled theatre technicians and open doors to exciting career opportunities.
 Additionally, if you wish to further advance your technical skills, the option for advanced training is available, coupled with the invaluable guidance of an industry mentor.
 This comprehensive approach ensures that you, post-training, experience well-rounded development in both technical expertise and professional connections.

 "The big thing for me taking part in this programme was getting the opportunity to network.
 I am getting the chance to meet a lot of likeminded people on the same path."